Perspective | One mother’s #BlackMaternalHealth was made better by having a Black doctor

 We need more doctors who, like Lightfoote, talk to their patients, not at them.

-Linda Green, an OB/GYN in Coral Springs, Fla., who is Black, told me that Black women patients often come to her after having unpleasant encounters with male physicians, Black and White.
+Linda Green, an OB/GYN in Coral Springs, Fla., who is Black, told me that female patients who are Black often come to her after having unpleasant encounters with male physicians, Black and White.

 “They’d say things like, ‘It just didn’t feel right when I was talking to him,’ ” she said.
 “Or, ‘He wouldn’t look me in the eye when I had a question; he didn’t respect my intelligence.’
 And, ‘He just didn’t seem to care.’ ”